vb64/django.admin.geomap/README.md

 ### Text in a pop-up block when you click on a marker on the map

-The properties `geomap_popup_view` and `geomap_popup_edit` for the model class set the HTML code that is used in the pop-up block when the mouse is clicked on the marker on the map.
+When you click on a marker on the map, a pop-up panel is displayed.
+The HTML code used in this panel can be set by defining three properties on the model class.

+- `geomap_popup_common` displayed in regular views
-The `geomap_popup_view` property specifies the code for a user without permission to edit the object, and the` geomap_popup_edit` property - for a user who has permission to edit.
+- `geomap_popup_view` displayed in the admin panel for a user without permission to edit the object
+- `geomap_popup_edit` displayed in the admin panel for a user who has permission to edit

-By default, both properties return the string representation of the object.
+By default, all these properties return the string representation of the object.

 ```python
 # models.py